Psalm 128 – The Blessed Family of Those Who Fear the LORD

 Peace be upon Israel!

 a.
 May you see your children’s children: The blessing to the one who fears the LORD goes beyond the holy city and impacts the holy family.
-The Psalmist sees the blessing as enjoying grandchildren, which by most every account are more enjoyable than one’s actual children.
+The psalmist sees the blessing as enjoying grandchildren.

 i.
 Since the pilgrim journeys to Israel were often made as families, it made sense for there to be much attention given to family relationships in the Songs of Ascents.

 b.
-Peace be upon Israel: The Psalm ends with the happy and confident declaration.
-The Psalmist understood that if the people of Israel did fear the LORD, this blessing of shalom would be evident in their community, in their family, and in the kingdom as a whole.
+Peace be upon Israel: The psalm ends with this happy and confident declaration.
+The psalmist understood that if the people of Israel did fear the LORD, this blessing of shalom would be evident in their community, in their family, and in the kingdom as a whole.